 The device that has been put in Lost Mode will display your custom message and phone number on its Lock screen.

-If someone tries to plug your iPhone in iTunes to restore it, they won’t be able to and they will see the following message.
+If someone tries to plug your iPhone in iTunes to restore it, they won’t be able to and they will see the following message, asking them to first turn off Find My iPhone.

 How to turn off Lost Mode